LuismiBarcos/questions-docs/README.md

 # Questions Documentation

 ## Introduction
-Questions is a new way to create Forums in Liferay more focused in a questions and answers format with a new UI.
+Questions is a new UI of the Message Boards application more focused in a questions and answers format but maintaining the same elements of Message Boards.
-Build over Message Board base, Questions allows the creation of the following main elements:
+The Questions application allows the creation of the following main elements:
 * Topics: Themes where categorize the questions asked.
 * Questions: A question inside the app.
 * Answers: An answer to a specific question or another answer.